Job 1:22 on holybiblereading

 Job Is Tested In His Righteousness

-Clearly there is a reason for every thing.
+Clearly there is a reason for everything.
 This is Satan’s challenge on Job’s status being blessed.

 But, tragedy strikes in succession made Job question his existence eventually.